-Madison metropolitan area transportation planning and programming now has an organizational structure that provides for the Greater Madison MPO to serve as the policy body (see Structure Chart).
+Madison metropolitan area transportation planning and programming now has an organizational structure that provides for the Greater Madison MPO to serve as the policy body.
 The MPO Technical Coordinating Committee (TCC) advises the MPO on transportation planning issues.
 Various other ad hoc project or study committees assist with particular transportation planning studies.
-The September 2022 memberships of the MPO Board and MPO TCC are included on pages 3-6 and 3-7.

 The overall management structure of the planning work program activities is that of a Director/Planning Manager and Transportation Planning staff members, in carrying out the policy directions of the MPO.
-Transportation planning staff is provided by the City of Madison, and located in the City's Planning Division within the Planning & Community & Economic Development Department (see Attachment 5).
+Transportation planning staff is provided by the City of Madison, and located in the City's Planning Division within the Planning & Community & Economic Development Department.
 The necessary interagency and intergovernmental coordination of planning work program activities is coordinated by planning staff contacts with appropriate agencies and by the input of the MPO Technical Coordinating Committee.

 The management of the existing transportation system is vested with the governing bodies of each local unit of government within the metropolitan area, and WisDOT.
 Coordination efforts are achieved through the Madison Area Transportation Planning and Programming organizational structure, through the annually prepared Transportation Improvement Program (TIP), and other means.
 Coordination in the City of Madison is through its Transportation Policy and Planning Board and Transportation Commission, which have responsibility for roadways, transit, parking, bicycle and pedestrian facilities, traffic engineering activities, and long-range city transportation planning.
 Coordination in the 3rd/4th class cities within the metropolitan planning area is by their appropriate city committees, such as planning commissions, public works committees, and transportation committees.
-Coordination within the governmental structure of Dane County is through the County Public Works and Transportation Committee, which in turn coordinates many of the town government transportation improvements.
+Coordination within the governmental structure of Dane County is through the County Public Works and Transportation Commit-tee, which in turn coordinates many of the town government transportation improvements.